-Filter your search results by filing date, assignee, firm, art unit, USPC/CPC class, or customer number to drill down to the applications you really need.
+Filter your search results by application status, filing date, assignee, firm, art unit, USPC/CPC class, or customer number to drill down to the applications you really need.

 Filters can also be a useful way to find out what firms and companies file the most in a specific art unit or class.
 Just select the art unit(s) or USPC or CPC class(es) you're interested in, and the application counts next to the firms and assignees in the filter section will update to provide the number of applications filed in those art unit(s) or class(es) by each firm or assignee.